Degrees of freedom of a quadratic scalar-nonmetricity theory: Introduction

 \section{Introduction}

 In recent years, there has been growing interest in reformulating gravity using non-Riemannian geometric structures, in which the gravitational interaction is attributed to torsion and/or nonmetricity rather than curvature (see \citep{Heisenberg:2023lru} for a review).
+As a natural extension of general relativity, the metric-affine gauge theory of gravity provides a comprehensive framework that incorporates both torsion and nonmetricity as independent dynamical fields \citep{Hehl:1994ue}.
 In the symmetric teleparallel description, one employs a curvature-free and torsionless connection and characterizes the geometry by the nonmetricity tensor $Q_{\rho\mu\nu}\equiv\nabla_{\rho}g_{\mu\nu}$.
-Within this framework, symmetric teleparallel gravity and its extensions (most notably $f(Q)$ gravity) have been studied extensively \citep{Nester:1998mp,Adak:2005cd,Adak:2006rx,Adak:2008gd,Mol:2014ooa,BeltranJimenez:2018vdo,BeltranJimenez:2019tme,Lazkoz:2019sjl,Lu:2019hra,DAmbrosio:2020nqu,Xu:2020yeg,Zhao:2021zab,Albuquerque:2022eac,BeltranJimenez:2022azb,Dimakis:2022rkd}.
+Within this framework, symmetric teleparallel gravity and its extensions [most notably $f(Q)$ gravity] have been studied extensively \citep{Nester:1998mp,Adak:2005cd,Adak:2006rx,Adak:2008gd,Mol:2014ooa,BeltranJimenez:2018vdo,BeltranJimenez:2019tme,Lazkoz:2019sjl,Lu:2019hra,DAmbrosio:2020nqu,Xu:2020yeg,Zhao:2021zab,Albuquerque:2022eac,BeltranJimenez:2022azb,Dimakis:2022rkd}.